Texas A&M vs. New Mexico: Odds, spread, over/under - September 2

 Texas A&M vs. New Mexico: Odds, spread, over/under and other Vegas lines - September 2

 The New Mexico Lobos (0-0) will look to upset the No. 23 Texas A&M Aggies (0-0) on Saturday, September 2, 2023 at Kyle Field.
 The Aggies are heavy favorites in this one, with the line posted at 38.5 points.
-The over/under is set at 49 in the contest.
+The over/under for the contest is 49 points.

-In this article, you can take a look at odds and spreads for the Texas A&M vs. New Mexico matchup across multiple sportsbooks.
+In this article, you will see the spread and odds across multiple sportsbooks for the Texas A&M vs. New Mexico matchup.

 Texas A&M vs. New Mexico Game Info